Why You Should Consider a Second Medical Opinion

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It makes sense to get a second opinion when you face a medical condition that is life-changing or even life-threatening, says Jonathan Schaffer, MD MBA, orthopaedic surgeon and Managing Director of the MyConsult® Online Medical Second Opinion program.
+It makes sense to get a second opinion when you face a medical condition that is life-changing or even life-threatening, says Peter Rasmussen, MD, cerebrovascular surgeon and Chief Clinical Officer of the MyConsult® Second Opinion program.

-According to Dr. Schaffer, a second opinion can help you:
+According to Dr. Rasmussen, a second opinion can help you:

-Ultimately, a second opinion can help you make the best decisions for your health, Dr. Schaffer says.
+Ultimately, a second opinion can empower you to make the best decisions for your health.

-Patients are often concerned that obtaining a second opinion may offend their current physician.
+Patients are often concerned that getting a second opinion will offend their current or local physician.

-They should not be offended because they know that diagnoses can affect patients in so many different ways that it is challenging for any one physician to know about every available option.
+But physicians know that diagnoses can affect patients in many different ways and that it’s challenging for any one physician to know about every available treatment option.

-“Getting a second opinion for conditions that significantly affect your quality of life, such as asthma or a knee injury, can ensure you have been diagnosed appropriately, are getting the optimal treatment, and it could you save you time and money.”
+“Getting a second opinion for conditions that significantly affect your quality of life, such as hip and knee replacement, can ensure you have been diagnosed appropriately,” says Dr. Rasmussen.
+“Plus, it’ll ensure you’re getting the optimal treatment, including further medical treatment instead of surgery, and it could save you time and money.”

 By removing the geographic barriers to care and using an online second medical opinion program, patients can benefit from the recommendations and advice provided to improve their health and their health care.